JasperArneberg/ECE382_Lab3/README.md

 | 288  | Command      | 00010000     |
 | 294  | Command      | 00000001     |

 The following four photographs capture the screen output of the logic analyzer.
-The two important signals are labeled with "My Bus."
-The first one is connected to the SCLK pin.
-The second is connected to the MOSI pin.
+The two important signals are the SCLK pin and the MOSI pin.
+The SCLK signal provides synchronous timing for the data transfer.
+Notice how it goes high early to allow for the transfer of the data/command bit, and then it goes high and low 8 times in rapid succession to pass along the 8 data bits.
+The MOSI singal is the value of the data that is being passed when the SCLK signal is high.

 ######Line 66
 ![alt text](https://github.com/JasperArneberg/ECE382_Lab3/blob/master/line66.png?raw=true "Line 66")